 For more information about these plans and benefits, please click here.

-Immunization for yellow fever is required upon arrival from all countries, to be noted on the International Certificate of Vaccination (ICV).
+Yellow fever vaccine is required for entry into Ghana and is only available from designated yellow fever vaccination clinics.
+This vaccine must be administered at least 10 days prior to arrival in Ghana or other area with yellow fever transmission.
+The vaccine should be noted on the International Certificate of Vaccination (ICV).
 The certificate should be affixed to the visa inside the student passport and presented at the port of entry in Ghana.
-NYU's Travel Medicine Department can help students obtain the yellow fever vaccine and an international certificate of vaccination.
+NYU’s Travel Medicine Department can help students obtain the yellow fever vaccine and an international certificate of vaccination.

 Meningococcal vaccine is required for all undergraduate students.